-Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken together are bounded and described as follows, viz.: Northerly by the centre line of the blocks between East One Hundred and Forty-seventh street and East One Hundred and Forty-seventh street and East One Hundred and Forty-seventh street and East One Hundred and Forty-seventh street from St. Ann's avenue; casterly by the westerly line of St. Ann's avenue; casterly by the centre line of the blocks between East One Hundred and Forty-seventh street, from St. Ann's avenue to Brook avenue and from Willis avenue to Third avenue; and westerly by the easterly line of Third avenue; and westerly by the easterly line of Third avenue; and westerly by the easterly line of Third avenue, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Department of Public Parks pursuant to the provisions of chapter 604 of the Laws of 1894, and the laws amendatory thereof, or of chapter 4ro of the Laws of 1882, as such area is shown upon our benefit map deposited as aforesaid.
+Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken together are bounded and described as follows, viz.: Northerly by the centre line of the blocks between East One Hundred and Forty-seyenth street and East One Hundred and Forty-seyenth street and East One Hundred and Forty-seyenth street and East One Hundred and Forty-seventh street and East One Hundred and Forty-seventh westerly line of St. Ann's avenue; southerly by the centre line of the blocks between East One Hundred and Forty-seventh street, from St. Ann's avenue; excetely by the westerly line of St. Ann's avenue; southerly by the centre line of the blocks between East One Hundred and Forty-seventh street, from St. Ann's avenue; excepting from said area all the streets, avenues and roads, or portions thereof, hereto-fore legally opened, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Department of Public Parks pursuant to the provisions of chapter 604 of the Laws of 1874, and the laws amendatory thereof, or of chapter 410 of the Laws of 1882, as such area is shown upon our benefit map deposited as aforesaid.

-Fourth-That our report herein will be presented to the Supreme Court of the State of New York, at a Special Term thereof, to be held at the Chambers thereof, in the County Court-house, in the City of New York, on the ninth day of May, 1890, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+Fourth-That our report herein will be presented to the Supreme Court of the State of New York, at a Special Term thereof, to be held at the Chambers thereof, in the County Court-house, in the City of New York, on the ninth day of May, 1890, at